Pawloland/Restart-to-the-same-OS/change_default_variant_keeps_os_selection_override_screen/README.md

 # Restart to the same OS with Windows Boot Manager<br><sub><sub><sub> utilizing `bcdedit /default "{current}"`</sub></sub></sub>

 This guide is for people with Windows multi boot, who want to be able to restart their computer from any place - be it Start Menu, Power Menu, Lock Screen, command prompt, etc - and make it always boot into the same Windows OS on which the restart was initiated.
 This is achieved by using the ***WBM (Windows Boot Manager)*** and the `bcdedit /default "{current}"` command.
 Additionally, it doesn't skip the OS selection screen, so it can be easily overridden when a use wants to reboot to different OS.
-This solves the issue of having to seat in front of a computer, when clicking update&shutdown from the not-default OS.
+This solves the issue of having to sit in front of a computer, when clicking update&shutdown from the not-default OS.
 It will `install updates > restart > finish updating >  shutdown`, instead of how it was - `install updates > restart > boot to the default OS, so not the one that is being updated > wait on the login screen of the default OS`.

 ## How to setup:
 ---